spiperac/bCTF/README.md

 # bCTF

-Just another scoreboard system for hosting a CTF style games.
+bCTF is a scoreboard system for hosting and managing CTF style games.
-We, at the BalCCon\dot\org, were using CTFd for quite some time ( that's why that ui looks familiar ...), and we decided that we need some more features like: easier challenge deployment, controll small set of docker containers running challenges, more interactions and informations feeded to players, etc...
+We, at the BalCCon.org, were using CTFd for quite some time ( that's why that ui looks familiar ...), and we decided that we need some more features like: easier challenge deployment, controll small set of docker containers running challenges, more interactions and informations feeded to players, etc...
 Thus bCTF came to existence.

 ## Features